A black & white illustration about education in Ireland, for The Sunday Independent newspaper

 I drew this news illustration in pen and black wax-colour-pencil on paper, and colourised it on the computer.

 I’ve always been pleased that it’s a graphically and compositionally strong piece, full of metaphor and action, with sweeping movement that draws the eyes around the various elements in the illustration (even if I do say so myself).
 It has a spiraling, swirling, churning sort of flow.
 It also has a great feeling of depth, and especially now in the colourised version.

-So it was great to go back and update and refine it a little, and add strong colour.
-This somewhat sacrifices the strong contrast of positive-negative shapes which suggest–rather than explicity show–some of the forms, such as the male character’s lower back and legs, and the woman’s boot, but it gains the additional impact of the colour itself.
+The colour somewhat sacrifices the strong contrast of positive-negative shapes which suggest—rather than explicity show—some of the forms, such as the male character’s lower back and legs, and the woman’s boot, but it gains the additional impact of the colour itself.